realpython/python-guide/docs/scenarios/scrape.rst

     '$15.00', '$114.07', '$10.09']

 Congratulations!
-We have successfully scraped all the data we wanted from a web page using lxml and we have it stored in memory as two lists.
-Now we can either continue our work on it, analyzing it using python or we can export it to a file and share it with friends.
+We have successfully scraped all the data we wanted from a web page using lxml and Requests.
+We have it stored in memory as two lists.
+Now we can do all sorts of cool stuff with it: we can analyze it using Python or we can save it a file and share it with the world.

-A cool idea to think about is writing a script to iterate through the rest of the pages of this example data set or making this application use threads to improve its speed.
+A cool idea to think about is modifying this script to iterate through the rest of the pages of this example dataset or rewriting this application to use threads for improved speed.